 How can HR create a pathway for good management?
 By recognizing first and foremost: Those who don’t like people cannot lead people.
-An individual with the best technical skills may not always take an interest in humans, may be a poor communicator, etc. Perhaps they are right for operations – but this can turn into a problem.
+An individual with the best technical skills may not always take an interest in humans, could be a poor communicator, or something else.
+Perhaps they are right for operations – but this can turn into a problem.
 Therefore, you as the responsible HR professional should offer training opportunities for those who have it in themselves to become a leader, and have both the capacity and the will to achieve this.

 Away from single appraisals towards continuous exchange – that is one of the main principles of modern performance management.
 The other one is: to detach variable remuneration from the performance evaluation in the performance management process.
 Why?
 Because one has nothing to do with the other.

 The reality, however, is often this: In a guiding and concluding discussion, managers put their employees into different categories – from high to low performers.
 Remuneration budgets are added accordingly.
 As the total available budget is limited, payouts need to be split.
 In the end, half of the employees are told: Your achievement level is merely ‘okay’.
 When we talk about performance orientation, this is a difficult message, and the result is a disappointed employee.